 The United Nations Foundation

-The UN Foundation supports us through:
+The UN Foundation primarily supports UNHCR through:

 Key stats and figures

 - Nothing But Nets has partnered with UNHCR since 2007 to protect refugees and internally displaced populations from malaria.
 In total, the campaign has granted over $11 million to UNHCR for bed nets and other critical malaria interventions, including the training of community health care workers.